johnsonjh/latindate/README.md

 post-processing.
 Ligatures are used where appropriate.
 Easter and Christmas have specific handling.

-If you want to see generate the Latin text for *arbitrary* dates, [`libfaketime`](https://github.com/wolfcw/libfaketime) comes in handy:
+If you want to generate the Latin text for *arbitrary* dates, [`libfaketime`](https://github.com/wolfcw/libfaketime) comes in handy:

 ```